-'''

-abstract get_project(project_id)

-'''

-Get a project by ID.

-Raises keystone.exception.ProjectNotFound if project_id does not exist abstract get_project_by_name(project_name, domain_id)

-Get a project by name.

-Raises keystone.exception.ProjectNotFound if a project with the project_name does not exist within the domain
+abstract get_project(project_id) Get a project by ID.
+Returns project_ref Raises keystone.exception.ProjectNotFound if project_id does not exist abstract get_project_by_name(project_name, domain_id) Get a project by name.
+Returns project_ref Raises keystone.exception.ProjectNotFound if a project with the project name does not exist within the domain abstract is_leaf_project(project_id) Check if a project is a leaf in the hierarchy.

-'''

-abstract is_leaf_project(project_id)

-'''

-Check if a project is a leaf in the hierarchy.

 Parameters project_id the driver will check if this project is a leaf in the hierarchy.

-Raises keystone.exception.ProjectNotFound if project_id does not exist abstract list_project_ids_from_domain_ids(domain_ids)

-List project ids for the provided list of domain ids.

-Parameters domain_ids list of domain ids

-Returns a list of project ids owned by the specified domain ids.

-This method is used internally by the assignment manager to bulk read a set of project ids given a list of domain ids.
+Raises keystone.exception.ProjectNotFound if project_id does not exist abstract list_project_ids_from_domain_ids(domain_ids) List project ids for the provided list of domain ids.
+Parameters domain ids list of domain ids Returns a list of project ids owned by the specified domain ids.
+This method is used internally by the assignment manager to bulk read a set of project ids given a list of domain ids. abstract list_project_parents(project_id) List all parents from a project by its ID.

-abstract list_project_parents(project_id)

-List all parents from a project by its ID.

 Parameters project_id the driver will list the parents of this project.

-Raises keystone.exception.ProjectNotFound if project_id does not exist abstract list_projects(hints)

-List projects in the system.
+Returns a list of project_refs or an empty list.
+Raises keystone.exception.ProjectNotFound if project id does not exist abstract list_projects(hints) List projects in the system.

-Parameters hints filter hints which the driver should implement if at all possible.
+hints filter hints which the driver should implement if at all possible.